What Researchers Did

 Canadian Relevance

 No direct Canadian connection identified.
-This study is not Canadian, and bladder cancer is not a Health Canada-recognized indication for hyperbaric oxygen therapy.
+This study is not Canadian, and bladder cancer is not a Health Canada-recognised indication for hyperbaric oxygen therapy.
 The hyperbaric oxygen mentioned was for cell preparation, not patient treatment.

 Study Limitations